GoogleCloudPlatform/bigquery-utils/tools/sql_extraction/README.md

-  --exclude GLOB       Skip files whose base name matches GLOB --pretty             Pretty-print output JSON --progress           Print progress to STDERR --debug, --verbose   Print debug logs to STDERR
+  --exclude GLOB       Skip files whose base name matches GLOB --pretty             Pretty-print output JSON --progress           Print progress to STDERR --threshold FLOAT    Minimum confidence value (inclusive between 0 and 1)
+                       required for a detected query to be included in final output (default is 0.5) --debug, --verbose   Print debug logs to STDERR
   -h, --help           Show this message and exit